galaxyproject/training-material/topics/statistics/tutorials/simorgh/tutorial.md

 ## PDB cleanup

-Next we should preprocess the raw exprimental PDB structures to fix structural anomalies.
+Next we should preprocess the raw experimental PDB structures to fix structural anomalies.
 We will use pdbfixer ({% cite pdbfixer %}) to identify and model missing heavy atoms, insert missing flexible loops or internal side chains based on the sequence, remove crystallographic water molecules or unwanted ligand, replace non-standard residue entries with standard amino acids, and add explicit hydrogen atoms at specified pH levels to ensure physical completeness for downstream modeling.

 > <hands-on-title>  PDBFixer </hands-on-title>
 >
-> 1. {% tool [ PDBFixer](toolshed.g2.bx.psu.edu/repos/chemteam/pdbfixer/pdbfixer/1.8.1+galaxy0) %} with the following parameters:
+> 1. {% tool [PDBFixer](toolshed.g2.bx.psu.edu/repos/chemteam/pdbfixer/pdbfixer/1.8.1+galaxy0) %} with the following parameters:
 >    - *"PDB input file"*: `6N5J PDB`
 >    - *"Missing atoms to be added"*: `Heavy atoms only`
 >    - *"Which heterogens to keep"*: `None`